Drew Barrymore: Established career (1998–2008)

-2000s

-In Charlie's Angels, Barrymore, Cameron Diaz and Lucy Liu played the trio of investigators in Los Angeles.
-The film was a major box office success and helped solidify the standing between Barrymore and the company.
+In Charlie's Angels, Barrymore, Cameron Diaz, and Lucy Liu played the trio of investigators in Los Angeles.
+The film was a major box office success and helped solidify Barrymore's standing in her production company as one of the film's producers.
 Barrymore starred in Riding in Cars with Boys, as a teenage mother in a failed marriage with the drug-addicted father (based on Beverly Donofrio's real-life story).
-When the production of Donnie Darko was threatened, Barrymore stepped forward with financing from the company, and played the title character's English teacher.
+When the production of Donnie Darko was threatened, Barrymore stepped forward with financing from the company and played the title character's English teacher.
 Although the film was less than successful at the box office in the wake of 9/11, it reached cult status after the DVD release, inspiring numerous websites devoted to unraveling the plot twists and meanings.

 Barrymore starred in George Clooney's directorial debut Confessions of a Dangerous Mind, based on the autobiography of television producer Chuck Barris.
-Barrymore reprised her role as Dylan Sanders in Charlie's Angels: Full Throttle, and starred with Ben Stiller in Duplex.
+Barrymore reprised her role in Charlie's Angels: Full Throttle and starred with Ben Stiller in Duplex.
 Flower Films and Happy Madison Productions produced the film 50 First Dates, in which Barrymore played an amnesiac woman and Sandler played a marine veterinarian.
 Summing up Barrymore's appeal, Roger Ebert, in his review for the film, remarked that Barrymore displayed a "smiling, coy sincerity", in what he described as an "ingratiating and lovable" film.
-50 First Dates was a commercial success; it made US$120.9 million in North America and US$196.4 million worldwide.

-In the 2005 American remake adaptation of the 1997 British film Fever Pitch, Barrymore played the love interest of an immature school teacher (Jimmy Fallon).
+50 First Dates was a commercial success; it made US$120.9 million in North America and US$196.4 million worldwide.In the 2005 American remake adaptation of the 1997 British film Fever Pitch, Barrymore played the love interest of an immature schoolteacher (Jimmy Fallon).
 The film grossed a modest US$50 million worldwide and had generally favorable reviews by critics who felt it "has enough charm and on-screen chemistry between [Fallon and Barrymore] to make it a solid hit".
+Barrymore starred in the 2006 animated film Curious George, based on the book series of the same name.
 She and Hugh Grant starred in Music and Lyrics, which focuses on the relationship that evolves between a former pop music idol and an aspiring writer as they struggle to compose a song for a reigning pop diva.
 The romantic comedy, released in February 2007, received largely positive reviews, with The Washington Post finding the two to be "great together" in it.
 The film was a commercial success, grossing US$145 million globally.

 In Curtis Hanson's poker film Lucky You, Barrymore played an aspiring singer and the subject of the affections of a talented player.
-In Raja Gosnell's film Beverly Hills Chihuahua, Barrymore voiced the titular character, a richly pampered pet who gets dognapped in Mexico and has to escape from an evil Doberman.
+In Raja Gosnell's film Beverly Hills Chihuahua, Barrymore voiced the titular character, a richly pampered pet who gets dognapped in Mexico and attempts to avoid the Dobermann.